Our class levels explained

 • Beginner Plus

-Classes marked “Beginner Plus” serve as the bridge between your first introduction and more independent tying.
+Classes marked “Beginner Plus” serve as the bridge between your first introduction and more confident tying.
 To get the most out of these sessions, you should already know how to confidently tie a basic single column tie.
-Typically, students are expected to have completed at least one Thursday evening foundational class or the entirety of Course 1 before progressing to this level.
+Typically, students are expected to have completed at least one Thursday evening foundational class or the entirety of Course 1 before progressing to this level (or any equivalent).

 Pre-requisites: Practical knowledge of a single column tie, or previous attendance at a Thursday evening class / Course 1.